Below are tabs that contain links to private water systems information for private water systems contractors.

 The private water systems contractor registration is an annual registration that is valid from January 1 to December 31 of each calendar year.
 Contractors or homeowners that register after January 1 will have a registration that is valid from the date of confirmation and processing of the completed application through December 31 of the same calendar year.

-All registration packets contain Registration Guides (Instructions) for different business types, a Registration Application form and a Registration Bond form.
+All registration packets contain Registration Guides (Instructions) for different business types, a Registration Application form, Continuing Education Reporting Form, and a Registration Bond form.

 No work shall begin on a private water system without confirmation of registration from the Ohio Department of Health through either the List of Registered Private Water System Contractors of a letter of acceptance for the year work is being performed.